Request a school speaker

 If you would like one of our humanist school speakers to visit your child’s school, you should write to their headteacher.
 You can find a template email here, explaining why is is so important that young people have the opportunity to learn about Humanism.

 How can I become a school speaker?

 Have you ever:

 - Wished that you could make a difference to someone’s life?

 - Considered the importance of making sure young people understand the world they live in more fully and how understanding each other’s beliefs can enable us to live together in harmony?

 - Thought about how you could use your knowledge and your life experience to help young people learn about Humanism?

 If the answer to any of these questions is yes, then you could make a successful school speaker as part of Humanists UK’s School Speakers Programme.
 We are training Humanists UK members to work with teachers to have a meaningful impact on the education of young people and increase students’ understanding of Humanism.

-Please note the course is only open to members of Humanists UK or those prepared to become members.
+Please note courses are only open to members of Humanists UK or those prepared to become members.